mcinteerj/rdbms-mdb-migration-workshop/guides/easy/charts/README.md

 * Remember to enter a 'Title' and a short 'Description' to your Chart as well!
 * Once you're done, you can see a [Sample Result](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Aggregation1Charts.png) here.
 However, please note that there are many possible solutions to this exercise.

-## Visualising the second Aggregation Exercise: Peak Calling Time
+## Visualising the second Aggregation Exercise: Total Calls per Hour of the Day

 * Select the ```Hackathon.customers``` collection as your data source
 * We suggest using the ‘Column' Chart for this exercise (but feel free to experiment with other visualisations if you prefer!)